March 24, 2025

 The Evolving Role of PA in Health Care

-PA is one of the most common tools used to determine whether a health care service or medication is medically necessary, as well as to control utilization and costs.
-The PA process, however, which includes how decisions are made on what drugs and procedures should be subject to PA, seems to be lagging behind the growing and evolving body of evidence-based guidelines and treatment protocols.
-According to a survey of health plans conducted by the American Medical Association (AMA), most health plans said that their PA programs are based on peer-reviewed and evidence-based studies.
-However, 31% of physicians report that PA criteria are rarely or never evidence-based.
-Therefore, it is no surprise that most physicians (89%) believe that the PA process has a negative impact on patients’ clinical outcomes.3 Monitoring the results and effectiveness of the PA process and, in turn, reporting on them appears to be inadequate given the significant effort required to manage the volume of prior authorizations.
-Therefore, employers have an opportunity to do more with their partners to obtain these data and understand the impact of PAs on the health of their populations.3
+PA is one of the most common tools used to determine whether a health care service or medication is medically necessary, as well as to control utilization, ensure the plan’s financial stability and protect patient safety.
+The PA process, however, which includes how decisions are made on what drugs and which procedures should be subject to PA, may not necessarily keep pace with the growing and evolving body of evidence-based guidelines and treatment protocols.
+According to a survey of health plans conducted by the American Medical Association (AMA), most said that their PA programs are based on peer-reviewed and evidence-based studies.
+However, 31% of physicians report that PA criteria are rarely or never evidence-based,3 a concerning finding.

 The role of PAs has been expanding since their inception, and their permeation into the health care delivery system across just about every specialty comes with specific challenges and no simple fixes.
 Concurrently, the innovation seen in health care delivery, such as improvements in evidence-based guidelines, rapidly emerging changes in practice patterns and greater adoption of precision medicine, all imply a push toward greater personalization of treatment.
-The role of PA in this ever-advancing system seems to evolve slowly in some areas and lag tremendously in others.
-At times, this lag seems to be changing the role of PA from a utilization management tool to assess patient safety supported by evidence-based guidelines into one that exists solely as an invisible rubber stamp required on a clinical case, irrespective of what the most recent clinical guidelines say about the need for a PA.
-This incongruity between the PA process and up-to-date medical practices results in a high level of unwarranted variation seen across practices and hospitals in the U.S.
+The role of PA in this ever-advancing system seems to evolve slowly in these areas.
+This incongruity between the PA process and up-to-date medical practices can be confusing for providers and exacerbate care delivery issues.

-While the challenges with the PA process are the major focus of this article, there are many cases where the use of PA prevents inappropriate utilization of services or medications and redirects patients to different appropriate treatments, either those that are more cost-effective or lower cost options prior to high-cost therapies.
-For example, when Blue Cross Blue Shield of Massachusetts (BCBSMA) implemented a new PA program for opioid prescriptions in July 2012, they saw the prescribing rate for opioids decrease by almost 15% during the first three years after the policy was implemented, just as the opioid epidemic was ravaging communities and filling news headlines.4
+While the challenges with the PA process are the major focus of this article, there are many cases where the use of PA prevents inappropriate utilization of services or medications and redirects patients to treatments that are more appropriate and cost effective, and potentially less invasive.
+For example, when Blue Cross Blue Shield of Massachusetts (BCBSMA) implemented a new PA program for opioid prescriptions in July 2012, the company saw the prescribing rate for opioids decrease by almost 15% during the first 3 years after implementing the policy, just as the opioid epidemic was ravaging communities and filling news headlines.4 This program delivered not only lower costs, but more importantly, better patient safety.
+This is an example of how PAs play a crucial role in mitigating low-value care.
+In many cases, however, the processes by which PAs are created, facilitated and reported on require meaningful improvement.

 Stakeholder Perspectives on the Prior Authorization Process

-Without a doubt, of all the stakeholders involved in the PA process, the group most directly impacted is the patient.
+Of all the stakeholders involved in the PA process, the group most directly impacted is the patient.
 Even for patients, PAs have pros and cons.
-While a PA may potentially delay a patient’s access to necessary treatment, they can also prevent unsafe or inappropriate treatments from being prescribed or from being offered a treatment not covered under their health plan that would result in unexpected out-of-pocket (OOP) costs.
-Those potential benefits for patients, however, are overshadowed by the additional complexity PAs add to an already hard to navigate health care journey, not to mention the frustration and loss of trust in their provider, plan, or health care system itself that PAs often cause.
-If a PA request results in a denial, it can extend the time it takes to receive a treatment needed by the patient, which may lead to additional visits, or even worse, deteriorating health and higher-cost treatments needed later.
+While a PA may potentially delay a patient’s access to necessary treatment, they can also prevent unsafe or inappropriate treatments from being prescribed and clarify coverage so patients are not offered treatments that would result in unexpected out-of-pocket (OOP) costs.
+Those potential benefits for patients, however, are overshadowed by the additional complexity PAs add to what may already be a hard-to-navigate health care journey, potentially resulting in loss of trust in their provider, plan or health care system overall.
+If a PA request results in a denial without an alternative recommendation, it can extend the time it takes to receive treatment needed by the patient, which may lead to additional visits, or even worse, deteriorating health and higher-cost treatments needed later.

 As PAs are designed and administered today, they often disrupt workflows and cause a disproportionate administrative burden on providers while offering little incremental clinical insight.
-Physicians surveyed in December of 2022 stated that their practices completed 45 PAs per physician per week, spending about 14 hours, or almost two business days, each week completing them.3 The U.S. Surgeon General identified PA as a major contributor to clinician burnout, with about 88% of physicians describing the burden associated with PA as high or extremely high.6, 3
+Physicians surveyed in December of 2024 stated that their practices completed 39 PAs per physician per week, spending about 13 hours, or almost 2 business days, each week completing them.3 The U.S. Surgeon General identified PA as a major contributor to clinician burnout, with about 89% of physicians describing the burden associated with PA as high or extremely high.6,3

 These survey data illustrate how and why the PA process is time-consuming for providers.
 According to a study in the Journal of the American Medical Association, the top six specialties with the highest rates of PA for services are: